adzonapp/clutchgame-privacy/index.md

 is no sign-up, no login, no profile.

 ### 2.2 Information stored on your device only
-The following are stored locally in Android `PlayerPrefs` and never leave your device unless you explicitly choose to share:
+The following are stored locally in Android `SharedPreferences` and local `Hive` databases and never leave your device unless you explicitly choose to share:

 - High score and best streak
 - Total XP, current level, games played count
-- Local leaderboard (top 10 scores on this device)
+- Local leaderboard (top scores on this device)
 - Settings (music volume, SFX, haptics, difficulty, color-blind mode, theme)
 - Daily login streak counter
 - "Has seen tutorial" flag
 - Ads-removed purchase flag (if you bought the IAP)
+- Equipped power-ups and shop inventory

 You can delete all of this at any time by uninstalling the App or clearing app data in your device's Android Settings.